TanmayeeKodali/Midterm_project/README.md

 Overview
 This project analyzes COVID-19 case data, examining mortality patterns, comorbidities, demographics, pneumonia prevalence, and hospitalization rates.

 Setup Instructions
 Package Installation
 This project uses renv for package management.
-To install all required packages: bashmake install
+To install all required packages: make install
 This will restore all packages from the renv.lock file.
 Building the Report
 To generate the full report:
-bashmake report
+make report

 This will:
 Execute all analysis scripts in the code/ folder Generate tables in output/tables/
 Generate figures in output/figures/